Nagpur Pact

 The Nagpur Pact was concluded between Indian political leaders on 28 September 1953.
-It led to the creation of the state of Maharashtra from contiguous Marathi-speaking areas of the then Bombay State, Madhya Pradesh State and Hyderabad state.
+It led to the creation of the state of Maharashtra from contiguous Marathi-speaking areas of the then Bombay State, Madhya Pradesh and Hyderabad State.

-The Government of India appointed the first State Reorganisation Committee under the chairmanship of Fazal Ali on 29 December 1953.
+The Government of India appointed the first States Reorganisation Commission under the chairmanship of Fazl Ali on 29 December 1953.

-Leaders like M S Aney and Brijlal Biyani submitted a memorandum to the State Reorganisation Commission (SR) for a separate Vidarbha State.
+Leaders like Madhav Shrihari Aney and Brajlal Biyani submitted a memorandum to the State Reorganisation Commission (SR) for a separate Vidarbha State.
 The SRC, after considering the memorandum and all other related aspects, favoured a separate "Vidarbha State" with Nagpur as capital.
-But even after the recommendation of SRC headed by Fazal Ali, Vidarbha was made part of bilingual Bombay State in 1956 and Nagpur city lost the capital status.
+But even after the recommendation of SRC headed by Fazl Ali, Vidarbha was made part of bilingual Bombay State in 1956 and Nagpur city lost the capital status.
 Nagpur thus became the only city in independent India to lose state capital status, after being a capital of India's biggest state (by area) for more than 100 years.
 Tension began to flare in Nagpur.
 It was even asserted that Nagpur should be made capital of new state of Maharashtra.
-Further the memorandum submitted by M.S.Aney and Biyani was rejected.
+Further the memorandum submitted by M. S. Aney and Biyani was rejected.

 Leaders of Maharashtra met these fears half-way, by ensuring the maintenance of bench of High Court and a session of Legislature at Nagpur.
 The informal pact between political leaders before 1960 thus made Nagpur the second capital of Maharashtra.

 The Pact assured equitable development of all the regions of the proposed Marathi State.
 The most prominent clause of the Nagpur Pact required one session of the Maharashtra state assembly in Nagpur every year, with minimum six weeks' duration, to discuss exclusively points related to Vidarbha.